OpenDataLiteracy/WSL-AMF/assessment/planning-variables.md

 > This measure is an average of the missing metadata across a defined set of fields: licence, author, organisation, date released and date updated.

+There is also the open government benchmark proposed by [Veljkovi´c et al. (2014)](https://www.sciencedirect.com/science/article/pii/S0740624X14000434)

 ### Variables

 - Data Assessed